COURSE PROPOSAL INFORMATION & INSTRUCTIONS

-Courses that do not meet a minimum enrollment are subject to cancellation.
-Course are reviewed approximately one month prior to program start date in order to evaluate enrollment.
+Courses that do not meet minimum enrollment are subject to cancellation.
+Course are reviewed approximately one month before the program start date to evaluate enrollment.
 Below are the specific notification dates.
 However, Johns Hopkins University reserves the right to cancel classes at any time, including the first day of class or thereafter.
 Program staff will make every effort to review cancellations well in advance and notify effected students at least four weeks ahead of time.

 Summer Term II

 Summer Intensive III, Academy III, and Institute II

 Upon receipt of signed faculty contract by the deadline of April 13, 2020, as follows:

 |To request a JHED ID for an instructor from outside of JHU, please contact Rita Trulinos at firstname.lastname@example.org.|

 |Term Scheduling Begins (CLSS Role Opens) for editing of non-new courses (courses rolled over from previous year)||July 29, 2019||November 11, 2019|

 |New Summer Term undergraduate level Course Proposals and Catalog Data Changes Due|

 (via New Course Request Forms and Scheduling Change Request Forms) Departments should submit all NEW Summer Term undergraduate-level course proposals [CP] via the SharePoint New Course Request form.

 |September 6, 2019||Nov 11 - December 20, 2019|